DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "I'm going to help you right now, but don't attack me"

-Kay looked over at girl and raised his Drake Nail.
+Kai looked over at girl and raised his Drake Nail.
 He aimed at chains that bound girl by the name Rinne to pillar.
 And swung down with all of his strength.

 Sound of metallic clank could be heard.
-As the sound echoed through the place, Kay opened his eyes.
+As the sound echoed through the place, Kai opened his eyes.

 "It is hard!?
 What kind of durability is that!?"